Why Sugar Is Bad for You | 6 Science-Backed Reasons Explained

 According to a study by researchers in London that sugar and depression are linked with each other.
 Processed foods like sweetened desserts, fried foods, and processed meats may lead to depression.

 Whereas, people who largely relied on unprocessed, whole foods are less likely to develop depression.

 The study also suggested that whole foods like fruits, vegetables, and fish, can reduce the risk of depression in middle age.

 4. Heart Disease

 Sugar and heart disease are linked when consuming an excess amount of sugar.
 Due to which arteries in your whole body are affected by the extra insulin in your bloodstream.
-Because of this walls of your arteries get inflamed, thicker than normal, and stiffer.
+Because of this, your arteries get inflamed, thicker than usual, and stiffer.

 Some people also feel heart palpitations after eating sugar.
 If you feel palpitations, this may be due to food sensitivity.